-On Retail Orders of $100
+On Retail Orders of $40

 FIND OUT MORE

 Q: Dear Dr. Power, I have read there are several essential oils that can be used to treat scabies.
-The most common being Rosemary, Lavender, Spearmint, and Bergamot.
+The most common being Rosemary, Lavender, Spearmint, and Bergamot essential oils.
 How should those oils be used to treat scabies and does it kill the eggs and end the cycle?
 I am a massage therapist and many of my clients have recently been exposed to scabies, so I am wanting to use some of these oils for massage.
 Will it help?
 Thank you, M. H.

 The mites live in clothing, towels, sheets, etc. and some unfortunate people have had to destroy all of these things and start over to rid themselves of these pests.
 At the very least, everything that can be washed must be washed, preferably at a high temperature.
-A solution of White Camphor and Lavender should be mixed in alcohol (5% white camphor, 5% lavender and 90% alcohol) and sprayed on mattresses, pillows, couches, etc. (I can't guarantee that it won't stain fabrics).
+A solution of White Camphor and Lavender essential oils should be mixed in alcohol (5% white camphor, 5% lavender and 90% alcohol) and sprayed on mattresses, pillows, couches, etc. (Be careful-- I can't guarantee that it won't stain fabrics).
 Be careful not to inhale this mixture while spraying (wear a mask) and let things air out afterwards as camphor is somewhat toxic.